 Interviews should always be used as a second step of assessing a profile, after first reviewing the online application.
-This can be done by telephone, via Skype or through a face-to-face interview.
+This can be done via video call or through a face-to-face interview.
 New Entrepreneurs cannot refuse to come for an interview when this is deemed necessary by the IO.